-In his roles over his 26 years with ASUN, Gumbart has overseen the championships program and its most recent expansion to include Beach Volleyball and Women’s Lacrosse.
+In his roles over 28 years with ASUN, Gumbart has overseen the championships program and its most recent expansion to include Beach Volleyball and Women’s Lacrosse.
 He also directed the ASUN marketing program and all ASUN business administration operations.
 He coordinated the development of the first ASUN syndicated television package, the first conference-wide digital network - ASUN.TV, and led the move to become the first collegiate conference with 100% campus-based ESPN production capabilities.
 Gumbart has managed the ASUN IT systems, developed the first conference website, directed conference sports scheduling, and implemented multiple ASUN officiating programs.

 Gumbart’s extensive national committee service includes multiple NCAA and CCA appointments.